helenbeatriz/Project2-Hangman/README.md

 - __The Footer__

-  - The footer contains social feature that link the page to Instagram, Facebook, Twitter.
+  - The footer contains social feature that link the page to my Linkedin, Github and Facebook.
-  - This will allow the users to follow Cooking Classes on social media to keep up to date with things that might not be on our website.
+  - This will allow the users to get in touch with me in case they are interested on my projects.

 ![Footer](assets/images/footer.png)